Unrepl/unrepl/README.md

 A REPL-centric approach to tooling.

+unrepl is a general purpose stream-based REPL protocol.

+An unrepl repl is just a REPL with a fancy printer.

 ## Status

 This document is a work in progress.
 A companion implementation is available in the `unrepl.repl` namespace.

 Use `(unrepl.repl/start)` to start an unrepl insde a regular repl.
 Type `exit` to exit back to the original repl.

+The output (edn messages) & input specification (message templates) is mostly done.
+What is left to specify is:

+ * some standard (but optional) commands

+ * some parameters.

+You can ask questions on the `#unrepl` channel on the Clojurians Slack.

 ## Background